-Group Headline EBITDA and Adjusted Headline EBITDA (as defined and reconciled above) continue to be key measures for the Group as well as industry analysts as they are indicative of ongoing EBITDA of the businesses.
+Group Headline EBITDA and Adjusted Headline EBITDA (as defined in page 56 of the financial statements and reconciled on page 9) continue to be key measures for the Group as well as industry analysts as they are indicative of ongoing EBITDA of the businesses.
 Headline EBITDA for the year was £9.0m (2020: £15.2m), a decrease of 40.8% while Adjusted Headline EBITDA for the year was £1.9m (2020: £8.3m), a decrease of 77% on the prior year.
 As the impact of the first lockdown was felt at the beginning of the financial year, the Group implemented effective cost saving measures in both variable and fixed costs to reduce the cost base through the lockdowns.